skytexier/UCB-Coding-Homework/README.md

-# first-day-repo
+# Homework Repo

 ## Description
-- This is a repo for our first week of coding boot camp and the in class/homework assignments tasked to us.
+- This is a repo built during our first week, it is used to store files for homework turn ins!

 ## Installation
 - You cant.
 Or I mean you could try?
 This is a repo for HTML projects at the moment.